What Has to Be True About DJ Moore in Buffalo?

 If that happens, Moore beats WR38 and looks like one of the sharper mid-round receiver picks on the board.
 If Buffalo stays balanced, the market already has him right.

-Use FantasyGPT for lineup, waiver, trade, and draft questions with FFN rankings, projections, and player context in one place.
+Compare FFN and FantasyGPT plans for roster, waiver, trade, and draft workflows backed by FFN rankings, projections, and player context.